Page-bottom layout change on the way. Details here.

 James: I think its bite is as bad as its bark!

-- Not to mention the writers in making the episode titles.
+- Not to mention the dubbers in making the episode titles.
 Consider such comedy gold as 'Better Eight Than Never,' 'An EGG-sighting Adventure!,' and 'UnBEARable'.
+These have died down beginning in Unova.

 - Izumi from Martian Successor Nadesico.